numaproj/numaflow/docs/controller-configmap.md

 Pipeline Templates are used to customize Pipeline components and can be specified in 2 places:
 * **In the controller ConfigMap** (described here), which affect all pipelines managed by the controller.
-The logs will show `Successfully loaded pipeline templates file` if it detects pipeline templates.
+The logs will indicate if it detects pipeline templates.
 * **In each Pipeline** (described in [Pipeline customization](./pipeline-customization.md)), which affect that individual pipeline and takes precedence over what is specified in the controller configmap.